fredvs/freepascal-ootb/readme.txt

 Free Pascal OOTB works out of the box.

-The branch master branch is based on fpc 3.2.0 R1. https://svn.freepascal.org/svn/fpc/branches/fixes_3_2
+The branch master is based on fpc 3.2.0 R1. https://svn.freepascal.org/svn/fpc/branches/fixes_3_2

 The branch fpc_3.0.5 is based on fpc 3.0.5